Hackers feed on bin Laden news, as experts warn of cyber retaliation

-The following is from the May 3, 2011, edition of Government Computer News.
-SMU Professor Seyom Brown, the John Goodwin Tower Distinguished Chair in International Politics and National Security, provided expertise for this story.
+SMU Professor Seyom Brown, the John Goodwin Tower Distinguished Chair in International Politics and National Security, talks about the cyberthreats trigged by the death of Osama Bin Laden.

 Traffic to online news sites spiked late Sunday night at 4.1 million page views per minute, driven by the news of the death of Osama bin Laden in Pakistan, according to content delivery company Akamai Technologies.